hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,769 km (3115 nm)

 ##### 0300
-We hove to as the morning light shone onto the sea, I stared into the depths and felt dizzy.
-Heaving to is a good time to figure out if what you're doing is a shit idea, or a shitty shit shit shit idea.
+We hove-to as the morning light shone onto the sea, I stared into the depths and felt dizzy.
+Heaving-to is a good time to figure out if what you're doing is a shit idea, or a shitty shit shit shit idea.

 ##### 0500
 We download the weather.
 The wind in this area is very strong.
 There is promise of lighter winds to the east.
 Devine gets his foul-weather gear on, and goes outside to steer.
 Onward to 165°E!
 Robusta is south of us still, but making some progress to the north.
 They are mending a sail and going slow.